yuxwind/BiGraphBody/README.md

-# Exact Compression
+# BiGraphBody
-[BiGraph-BodyReconstruction](https://arxiv.org/pdf/2110.08472.pdf) is an approach to compress a rectifier network while exactly preserving its underlying functionality with respect to a given input domain if some of its neurons are stable.
+In [BiGraphBody](https://arxiv.org/pdf/2110.08472.pdf), we have proposed a dual-scale graph-based method for 3D human shape and pose recovery from a single image and ahieve comparable results to the state-of-the-art methods.

 ## Implementation
 We will release the code soon!

-## Citing BiGraph-BodyReconstruction
+## Citing BiGraphBody
-Please cite BiGraph-BodyReconstruction in your publication if it helps your research:
+Please cite BiGraphBody in your publication if it helps your research:

 ```
 @inproceedings{yu2021joint,